palantir/dialogue/dialogue-clients/metrics.md

 ### dialogue.client.pool
 Connection pool metrics from the dialogue Apache client.
 - `dialogue.client.pool.size` tagged `client-name`, `state` (gauge): Number of connections in the client connection pool in states `idle`, `pending`, and `leased`.
+- `dialogue.client.pool.stale.check` tagged `client-name` (meter): Reports the rate that stale connection checks occur.
+These checks require a full millisecond to validate the connection is still alive and healthy, which is significant for some workflows.

 ## Dialogue Core